A1phaZer0/A1phaZer0.github.io/_posts/2017-07-04-Notes-Cryptograhpy.md

 category: HackING
 ---
 ## Password encryption
-On Linux, passwords are stored in the pattern: "salt+encryptedpassword", where salt is a two-character string.
+On Linux, passwords can be encrypted through various methods, like AES, MD5, DES, I'll take DES as an example.
+When password encrypted by DES algorithm, it'll be stored in the pattern: "salt+encryptedpassword", where salt is a two-character string.
 <!--more-->
 ```
                      +random salt(AA)